Connect with others who understand.

 • Swollen arm

-The symptoms of a distant recurrence depend on what area of your body the cancer has spread to and may include the following symptoms:
+The symptoms of a distant recurrence depend on where the cancer has spread and may include:

 • Pain